Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-lightbox-effect-without-using-plugins.md

   - javascript
 ---

 Lightboxes are amazing!
-I remember the first time seeing them in the jQuery days and thinking, WOW someone spent a lot of time building this.
+I remember the first time seeing them in the jQuery days and thinking, WOW, someone spent a lot of time building this.

-Over the years, I've come to realise it can be made in Vanilla JavaScript and some CSS.
+Over the years, I've realized it can be made in Vanilla JavaScript and some CSS.

-So today I wanted to show you how you can build your own image Lightbox effect without using any plugins!
+So today, I wanted to show you how you can build your image Lightbox effect without using any plugins!

 > A while ago, we did a [vanilla javascript modal](https://daily-dev-tips.com/posts/vanilla-javascript-modal-pop-up/), which is quite similar but uses a different approach.

-The end result is this cool effect:
+The result is this excellent effect:

 <video autoplay loop muted playsinline>
   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/lightbox_xhd256.webm" type="video/webm" />